nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![ImportSequenceDiagram](images/ImportSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes the `import` command:
+The following activity diagram summarizes what happens when a user executes the <kbd>import</kbd> command:

 <img src="images/ImportActivityDiagram.png" width="250" />

 #### Design Considerations:

-**Aspect: how to deal with invalid imports:**
+**Aspect: how to deal with invalid imports**
 * **Alternative 1 (current choice):** Skip the invalid imports and notify the user of the invalid imports.
   * Pros: Easy to implement and users will be able to know which imports they need to rectify.
   * Cons: Might not be the desired interaction users want.